dragulceo/validator-js-shim/README.md

 About
 -----

-Contains a shim so that it can be loaded by ember_cli
+Contains a shim so that [validator-js](https://github.com/chriso/validator.js) can be loaded in an ember app built with ember_cli via es6

+`import validator from 'validator-js'`

 Instalation
 -----------